tarwn/lessthandot-hugo/blogs/content/posts/2010-04-01-generic-object-pool.md

   - sockets

 ---
 Recently I was working with some socket programming using the SocketAsyncEventArgs class.
 When writing high performance .NET code it is a good idea to keep object creation to a minimum.
 Instead of creating a new SocketAsyncEventArgs instance every time an action was performed I decided to put together a simple generic object pool.
-I hope you&#8217;ll try it out and leave me some feedback.
+I hope you'll try it out and leave me some feedback.

 ```CSharp
 /// <summary>